-The Gallery is the most versatile space at the Center for the Arts, serving as a reception hall, practice space for our theatrical productions, and housing a concession stand and full-service bar.
-Additionally, it holds a rotating selection of curated art from local artists.
+The Art Gallery is the most versatile space at the Center for the Arts, serving as a reception hall, practice space for our theatrical productions, and housing a concession stand and full-service bar.
+Most importantly, it holds a rotating selection of curated art from local artists.

 For inquiries related to the art gallery, please contact us at (615) 904-2787 or email@example.com.